-We had seen this kind of finish before (what hasn’t been seen in this century-old Classic?).
+We had seen this kind of finish before (what have we not seen in this century-old Classic?).
 Perhaps most memorably in recent years in 2011.
-Then, too, it had come down to three finalists with the women’s race still up for grabs as Boylston Street beckoned.
+Then, too, the long haul had come down to three finalists with the women’s race still up for grabs as Boylston Street beckoned.

-American Des Linden (then Davila) was hooked up in a Boylston Street clash with Kenyans Caroline Kilel and Sharon Cherop.
+American Des Linden (then Davila) had herself hooked up in a Boylston Street clash with Kenyans, Caroline Kilel and Sharon Cherop.

 Lelisa Desisa’s form is deceptive.
 He shuffles like a Vegas dealer, like he’s pushing hard through the shallow end of the pool.
 Yet he can motor like a madman when he needs to.

 For his part, Cherono carries his arms high while cruising.
-It’s a metabolically efficient style more in line with how Ethiopian athletes are taught.
-The question we had was whether he could drive, lift and extend what is a very tight, efficient stride.
+It’s a metabolically efficient style more in line with the Ethiopian method.
+The question we had was whether he could drive, lift and extend from a tight, efficient stride.

 It’s a 600-meter push from the final turn.
 You can see the blue-draped finish structure and its electronic clock the whole way.

 I don’t know.
-You make the call after watching Lisa Hughes, Shalane Flanagan and I bring them home on WBZ-TV4.
+You make the call after watching the final stretch run.